manhas1234/Cyclistic_bike_case_study/README.md

 This case study is one of the case study of google data analytics course on coursera platform

 # Summary
-Following steps are followed of data analytics process for this case study:
+Following steps are followed of data analytics process for this case study 1 Ask
-1 Ask
 2 prepare
 3 process